 A Note Concerning Avalanche Involvement Statistics

 It is unclear what percentage of avalanche incidents get reported.
-Those involving fatalities are generally reported and investigated.
-However, it is unknown how many non-fatal incidents go unreported.
+Those involving fatalities are generally do get reported and investigated but it is unknown how many non-fatal incidents go unreported.

 Therefore any statistics involving only fatalities are accurate while any involving overall involvements should be assumed to be pessimistic by some unknown amount.

-The same bias should also be assumed for number of reported avalanches.
-Many occur in the backcountry and are neither observed nor reported.
+The same bias should also be assumed for number of reported avalanches which is, in reality, a pretty worthless figure.
+Many avalanches occur in the backcountry and are neither observed nor reported.
 Even within ski areas there may be unobserved avalanches in closed areas during storms or overnight.

-So take all statistics with a grain of salt!
+So take most statistics with a grain of salt!